ProEnergyVIP/Cortex/COORDINATOR_CONTEXT_MANAGEMENT.md

 **Effect**:
 - Updates `context.mission` and `context.current_focus`
-- Logs decision to shared context
+- Logs decision to the Whiteboard
 - Workers automatically receive this in their context view

 ### 2. `update_progress_func`